alpaca-lang/alpaca/README.md

 =====
 [![Build Status](https://travis-ci.org/alpaca-lang/alpaca.svg?branch=master)](https://travis-ci.org/alpaca-lang/alpaca)

 Alpaca is a statically typed, strict/eagerly evaluated, functional programming language for the Erlang virtual machine (BEAM).
-At present it relies on type inference rather than explicit type annotations.
+At present it relies on type inference but does provide a way to add type specifications to top-level function and value bindings.
 It was formerly known as ML-flavoured Erlang (MLFE).

 # TLDR; How Do I Use It?
 Make sure the following are installed:

-- Erlang OTP 19.1 or above ([packages from Erlang Solutions](https://www.erlang-solutions.com/resources/download.html), most development at present uses OTP 19.1 locally from [kerl](https://github.com/kerl/kerl))
+- Erlang OTP 19.3 or above ([packages from Erlang Solutions](https://www.erlang-solutions.com/resources/download.html), most development at present uses OTP 19.3 and 20.0 locally from [kerl](https://github.com/kerl/kerl))
 - [Rebar3](https://rebar3.org)
+- a build of Alpaca itself

+## Installing Alpaca
+Releases for OTP 19.3 and 20.0 are built by Travis CI and are [available under this repository's releases page here](https://github.com/alpaca-lang/alpaca/releases).
+You will want one of the following:

+- `alpaca_19.3.tgz`
+- `alpaca_20.0.tgz`

+You can unpack these anywhere and point the environment variable `ALPACA_ROOT` at the base folder, or place the `beams` sub-folder in any of the following locations:

+- `/usr/lib/alpaca`
+- `/usr/local/lib/alpaca`
+- `/opt/alpaca`

+Please see the [rebar3 plugin documentation](https://github.com/alpaca-lang/rebar_prv_alpaca) for more details.

+## Using Alpaca in a Project
 Make a new project with `rebar3 new app your_app_name` and in the `rebar.config` file in your project's root folder (e.g. `your_app_name/rebar.config`) add the following: